From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Estimation

 \section{Estimation}

+To estimate the \tsm{}-partition, we use the definitions derived in \Cref{sec:tsm-variant-definition} and the established Saint-Pierre algorithm \citep{Saint-Pierre2001} to find the viability kernels and capture basins that our definitions build upon.
+We apply the Saint-Pierre algorithm because it is the standard algorithm in the field and operationalizes the most fundamental idea how to estimate viability kernels.
+Furthermore, we chose it as a first step for automatic TSM region detection because it is comparatively simple to implement.
+The Saint-Pierre algorithm always converges to the viability kernel under well-defined conditions and when decreasing adequately the time step and the space resolution.
+Other algorithms may be more efficient on specific examples but the conditions of their convergence to the viability kernel are more restrictive \citep{Krawczyck2011, Bokanowski2006, deffuant2007, Coquelin2007}.

-In order to estimate the \tsm{}-partition for a chosen model, several ingredients might be necessary.
-The Saint-Pierre algorithm, that we want to use, is based on finitely discretizing the state space and then using local linear approximations of the dynamics.
+The Saint-Pierre algorithm is based on finitely discretizing the state space and then using local linear approximations of the dynamics.
 Hence, it is applicable to bounded state spaces only.
-In case the relevant part of the state space is unbounded, we need to map it to a bounded space first.
+In case the relevant domain of the state space is unbounded, we need to map it to a bounded space first.
 Also, vastly differing time scales might be problematic for the linear approximations, so there is a need to homogenize the time scales.

-Then, we will sketch the Saint-Pierre algorithm and show how it can even be used to estimate implicitly defined capture basins, e.g.\ the eddies of the \tsm{}-partition.
+In this section, we explain the basic ideas of the Saint-Pierre algorithm and introduce the two coordinate transformations to make it applicable.
+Finally, we extend the algorithm to estimate implicitly defined capture basins for identifying the eddies of the \tsm{}-partition.